Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Beyond the Mean-field Description

-{\textbf{Acknowledgments.}} Part of this work was done when P.\,P.\ and A.\,S.\ were visiting Central China Normal University (CCNU).
-The authors are also grateful for the hospitality of the Institute for Advanced Study.
-S.\,P.\ gratefully acknowledges support from the German Academic Exchange Service (DAAD) and the National Science Foundation under agreement No.\ DMS-1128155.
+{\textbf{Acknowledgments.}} We are grateful for the hospitality of the Institute for Advanced Study and Central China Normal University (CCNU), where parts of this work were done.
+The comments of the referees, which greatly improved this article, are especially acknowledged.
+We would like to thank Phan Th\`{a}nh Nam for helpful comments on the article and interesting discussions that led to Equation~\eqref{explicit_eta_solution}.
+S.\,P.\ gratefully acknowledges support from the German Academic Exchange Service (DAAD) and the National Science Foundation under agreement No.\ DMS-1128155, and thanks the University of Washington for hospitality.
 A.\,S.\ is partially supported by NSF DMS grant 01600749 and CNSF grant 11671163.